 Things to watch out for

-- High interest rates (10-20% APR) make credit cards an expensive way to borrow money.
+- High interest rates (often over 20% APR) make credit cards an expensive way to borrow money.

 - Unlike student loans and overdrafts which are repaid after you graduate, credit card bills arrive monthly.

 - Never withdraw cash by credit card.
-If you get sent credit card cheques shred them.
-Interest rates on these and cash withdrawals are exorbitant: 20-30% APR from the day of withdrawal – there is never an interest-free period.
+Interest rates on cash withdrawals are likely to be higher APR and run from the day of withdrawal – there is rarely an interest-free period.

 - Many students miss out on the best interest rates because of a lack of credit history or a poor credit rating.